 Ssh is a great way to access a Linux system.
 But I never liked the idea that a user could see other parts of the file system (folder names and file names) even though they couldn't view or change actual files provided thier permissions were correct.
 Chroot lets you tie a user a folder but it's complex because you have to create a self contained environment with the base files,base commands and libraries.
-A script named make_chroot_jail.sh written by Wolfgang Fuschlberger.
-Go to his web page www.fuschlberger.net to get it.
-It takes all the pain out of this as you just pass it a username and it creates the user, sets permission and creates the whole environment.
+A script named make_chroot_jail.sh written by Wolfgang Fuschlberger takes all the pain out of this as you just pass it a username and it creates the user, sets permission and creates the whole environment.
 His web page www.fuschlberger.net seems to be gone.
 Here is a copy of his RELEASE 2008-04-26 version.

 And when you no longer need that user, it's easy to get rid of them.
 The standard userdel -r does almost everything needed.
 The one other thing you must do is call visudo and remove the user from there.

 But somewhere along the line it stopped working with Debian.
-I figured how to fix it and make a patch you can apply to the original makechrootjail.sh to get a version that works with Debian 8 (aka Jessie).
-A word of warning, this has only been tested on the i386 version.
-On a 64-bit system the libraries are in a different place.
-In theory this will work as I looked up the folders for them and put them in the script too.
+I figured how to fix it and make a patch you can apply to the original make_chroot_jail_.sh to get a version that works with 32-bit Debian 8 (Jessie), 32-bit/64-bit Debian 9 (Strech) , 32-bit/64-bit Debian 10 (Buster) and 32-bit Raspbian Buster (on a raspberry pi 4).
+This should work on Debian 11 (Bullseye) too.

 If you really need the older Jessie/Strech version make_chroot_jail_jessie.patch and apply it.
 Note that this is meant to be applied to the RELEASE 2008-04-26 version.

-If you don't want to apply the patch yourself, here is the patched version.
+If you don't want to apply the patch yourself, here are the patched versions.

 It works exactly the same as before.